syncfusion-content/install-docs/Common/Essential-Studio/Utilities/Utilities.md

 3. The Syncfusion Build Manager x.x.x.x window opens.

-   > Note: Build Manager is available in the Dashboard only when Source code is installed.
+   N> Build Manager is available in the Dashboard only when Source code is installed.
 You can also launch the Build Manager from the following location: C:\Program Files\Syncfusion\Essential Studio\x.x.x.x\Utilities\Build Manager\buildmanagerwindows.exe

    ![](Build-Manager_images/Build-Manager_img2.png)